Search

 In order to complete the Master of Nursing Practice (Pre-Registration) and qualify as a Registered Nurse, you are required to undertake two types of practical experience: simulation blocks and supervised placements.

-You will complete three simulation blocks (96 hours) during your study that must be completed full-time and on campus at either Sydney or Casuarina campuses.
+You will complete three simulation blocks (96 hours) during your study that must be completed full-time at the Sydney (NSW), Darwin (NT) or Brisbane (QLD) simulation sites.
 To meet the requirements of a Registered Nurse (Division 1), you will complete at least 800 hours of supervised clinical placements across the two years of the course in a variety of health care settings in your state/territory of residency.
 Regardless of your study mode or pattern, you are required to complete clinical placement on a full-time basis, with rotating shifts across a seven-day week.
 These may include night, weekend and public holiday shifts.

 Reasonable travel within the nursing course is an expectation.
 Travel time and distance can include up to 2 hours one-way for metropolitan or rural areas.
 Where possible, your PEP is sourced within 150 kilometres radius of where you are currently living.